caarlosdamian/caarlosdamian-hooks/README.md

 # caarlosdamian-hooks

-Empower your React applications with caarlosdamian-hooks a versatile collection of meticulously crafted hooks, enhancing productivity, simplifying state management, and seamlessly integrating APIs for a streamlined development experience.
+Empower your React applications with caarlosdamian-hooks, a versatile collection of meticulously crafted hooks.
+These hooks are designed to enhance your productivity, simplify state management, and seamlessly integrate APIs, providing a streamlined development experience.
+With caarlosdamian-hooks, you can leverage reusable functionalities to make your application development faster and more efficient.

 ### Features

-- **useToggle**: Effortlessly manage boolean state with a toggle function.
+- **useArray**: Manages an array state within your React components, offering a variety of methods for array manipulation.
+- **useCursor**: Designed to track and return the cursor's position on the screen.
+- **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
+- **useDoubleClick**: Allows you to handle both single-click and double-click events with ease.
+You can use it to define custom behavior when a user clicks once or double-clicks on an element.
+- **useEffectOnce**: Execute a callback only once when a component mounts.
+- **useFetch**: Simplify data fetching in React components with ease.
 - **useScreenDetails**: Simplifies the retrieval of screen dimensions within your React components.
 - **useScroll**: Simplifies the management of scroll-related events within your React components.
 Provides information about the scroll direction and allows you to define callbacks for various scroll scenarios.
-- **useEffectOnce**: Execute a callback only once when a component mounts.
-- **useFetch**: Simplify data fetching in React components with ease.
-- **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
-- **useCursor**: Designed to track and return the cursor's position on the screen.
-- **useDoubleClick**: Allows you to handle both single-click and double-click events with ease.
-You can use it to define custom behavior when a user clicks once or double-clicks on an element.
 - **useTimer**: Designed to simplify the management of timers and timeouts within your React components.
-It provides functions to set and clear timers, making it easier to perform actions after a specified delay..
+It provides functions to set and clear timers, making it easier to perform actions after a specified delay.
+- **useToggle**: Effortlessly manage boolean state with a toggle function.

 ### Install